cmudig/tempo-ql/README.md

 # TempoQL: Standardized Temporal Queries for ML in Healthcare

-## Installation
+## Quickstart

 You may first want to create a conda environment or other virtual environment to install packages in.
 Clone the repo, cd into it and run `pip install -e .`.

+In `demo.ipynb`, we show how to use the query language using MIMIC-IV in OMOP format.
+You can run that notebook to explore how TempoQL enables simple, readable and precise queries on EHR data.

-## Quickstart
+## Example Usage

 You will need a dataset and a dataset specification to start using TempoQL.
-In `demo.ipynb`, we show how to use the query language using MIMIC-IV in OMOP format.

-Once you have a dataset and specification, running TempoQL looks like this:
+Then, you can import TempoQL and use it in your Python code like this:

 ```python
 from tempo_ql import QueryEngine, GenericDataset, formats